-Recommended for Golf Courses because: Great course design by Robert Trent Jones Sr. is the highlight at Fox Hollow Golf Club.
+Recommended for Golf Courses because: Great golf course design by Robert Trent Jones Sr. is the highlight at Fox Hollow Golf Club in north Tampa.

 Skye's expert tip: The price for this course can be steep so be sure to check their rates ahead of time to get the best deal.

-Recommended for Golf Courses because: Located just outside of Tampa is the Copperhead Course at Innisbrook Resort, home to the PGA's annual Valspar Championship.
+Recommended for Golf Courses because: Located just outside of Tampa is the Copperhead Course at the Innisbrook Golf Resort, home to the PGA's annual Valspar Championship.

 Skye's expert tip: The course is only open to members and guests of the resort - check their website for stay and play packages.